bitcoin-dot-org/Bitcoin.org/README.md

 Bitcoin is exclusive to any school of thought does not honor the open nature of Bitcoin.
-6. **Felony** : Interviewees must not publicly encourage illegal behaviors in any way.
+6. **Felony** : Interviewees must not publicly encourage illegal behaviors.
-7. **Diplomacy** : Interviewees must be able to maintain a diplomatic language and stay away from provocative or subversive language as much as possible.
-Interviewees role includes educating people and legislators about Bitcoin properties, qualities and innovations.
-Lack of diplomacy can go against this mission, create friction and interfere with other diplomatic efforts.
+7. **Diplomacy** : Interviewees role includes objectively educating people and legislators about Bitcoin properties, qualities and innovations.
+Having a good level of argumentation and self control in debates and avoiding controversial answers are good strengths of a professional interviewee.